From downtown to Broadway: How director Alex Timbers became one of theatre’s hottest talents

 Timbers joined his Oh, Hello! collaborator again to direct Mulaney's Netflix comedy special.
 The production pulled out all the theatrical stops, and you can stream the special any time you want.

 Never underestimate the Ghost with the Most.
 The Tim Burton movie-turned-musical was primed for the Timbers treatment, and despite a shaky start on Broadway, the show became a TikTok teen phenomenon.
-Although the musical was set to close before the Broadway shutdown, Beetlejuice is scheduled to reopen at the Marquis Theatre in spring 2022, proving that you just can't get rid of Beetlejuice!
+Although the musical was set to close before the Broadway shutdown, Beetlejuice reopened at the Marquis Theatre in spring 2022, proving that you just can't get rid of Beetlejuice!
 Just say "Timbers" three times for a bonafide Broadway hit.

 Welcome to the Moulin Rouge!
 Timbers finally earned a Tony Award for Best Director with Moulin Rouge The Musical!, a fantastical live take on the iconic 2001 Baz Luhrmann film about a struggling writer and his whirlwind turn-of-the-century romance with a dancer at the titular nightclub.
-The musical earned 10 Tony Awards, and is scheduled to start performances in London in November 2021 and in Australia after that, ahead of launching a North American tour in Chicago in 2022.
+The musical earned 10 Tony Awards, started performances in London in November 2021 and in Australia after that, and launched a North American tour in Chicago in 2022.

 Originally published on